 If you have a problem you think might be soil related, do a soil test.
 You can get a basic kit from many garden shops that will give you “rough” guidelines.

-But if you don’t want to do this then do three things.
+But if you don’t want to do the above, then do three things.

 Thanks for letting me get that off my chest.